natsan91/Earthquake_Locator/ReadMe.md

 The data consists of arrival time data at a series of 12 seismic stations in the southeastern US.
 The locations and elevations of the stations were also given and provided the basis for a least- squares iteration process to find the hypocenter.
-The mathematical details are contained in [Earthquake_Inference.pdf], but the main takeaway from this project for me was learning plotting tools in Python.
+The mathematical details are contained in [../Earthquake_Locator/master/Earthquake_Inference.pdf], but the main takeaway from this project for me was learning plotting tools in Python.
 I used Basemap, a Python mapping utility, to plot the iteration process on a map of the southeastern US in order to gain insight into the solution.
 In particular, a random initial guess for the epicenter sometimes does not converge and the geographical  distribution of the